 Chickenpox vaccine is now given free as part of the government immunisation program.
 It is free under the National Immunisation Program Schedule.
 To receive immunisation, visit your local doctor or immunisation provider.
 It is important to note that although the vaccine is provided at no cost, a consultation fee may apply.

 Immunisation against chickenpox is achieved in one dose of the MMRV (measles-mumps-rubella-varicella) combination vaccine at 18 months of age.
-A catch-up program is available for children aged 10-13 years who have not received the varicella vaccine.
+A catch-up program is available for children aged about 12-13 years who have not had chickenpox or received the varicella vaccine.

 The vaccine should not be given to children with severe immune deficiency diseases, including HIV/AIDS, or to any child taking high doses of immune suppressing medicine.

 If you or someone close has chickenpox then remain isolated from others to prevent cross infection.
 This means taking time from work, social contact, attending school or care.
 Check with your doctor how long to remain isolated.

 Last reviewed: April 2018